dreadflopp/dreads_modlist_patches/README.md

 **The mods featured in this build are chosen to be immersive and realistic.
 Realistic in a fantasy setting means believable.
 The mods should feel like they expand or enhances vanilla Skyrim, like they could have been there from the beginning**

+**This build is made to be easy to install.
+When you are done installing STEP Core, you should have enough knowledge to install this build.**
+- No LOOT rules, every conflict is solved with the patches.
+Run LOOT and you are done.
+- No bashed patch.
+Every level list conflict is fixed in the patches.
+- No merging of mod.
+Every patch is esl-flagged to make sure the plugin limit count is not reached.
+- Advanced fomod installer for the patches.
+No need to actively choose patches, the fomod does the work for you.

 Visit the [STEP forums](https://forum.step-project.com/topic/14603-dreads-step-se-core-addon/)  if you have any questions.

 **With this modular STEP build you will get**